brickbots/PiFinder/docs/source/user_guide.rst

 * Backup and restore your observing logs, settings and other data
 * View and download your logged observations

-To access the web interface for the first time, make sure the PiFinder is in Access Point mode (see :ref:`user_guide:Global Options`).
+To access the web interface for the first time, make sure the PiFinder is in Access Point mode (see :ref:`user_guide:settings menu`).
 This is the default for new PiFinders to make first time set up easier.
 Using a phone, tablet or computer, connect to the PiFinder's wireless network called PiFinderAP.
 It's an open network with no password required.
 Once connected, open your web browser and visit:
 ``http://pifinder.local``

 .. list-table::